Will AI Take My Job? A Practical 2025 Guide

 - Product managers, researchers, facilitators

-- Operations & enablement leaders who align people, process, and risk
+- Operations and enablement leaders aligning people, process, and risk

 Score your day from 1–5 on each dimension.
 If your total is 12+, exposure is likely manageable.